 There are a number of methods of rewarding students that are already in place these include:

-- Praise Texts
+- 1. Praise Texts

-- Merits
+- 2. Praise points

-- Achievement stickers
+- 3. Achievement stickers

-- Additional lunch time
+- 4. Accolades and Badges

-- Positive phone calls & emails home
+- 5. Positive phone calls & emails home

-- Positive comments in the student diary

-- Non-school uniform days
+- 6. Non-school uniform days